Nercury/twig-rs/README.md

 Note that at this moment this is very much work in progress, and is not usable.

+The goal of 1.0 version is to pass test suite functionally equivalent to Twig 2.0 (issue #1).

 [twig-for-php]: http://twig.sensiolabs.org/

 ## Motivation

 - Designers are familiar with Twig.
 - Reuse existing IDE support for Twig.

+## Short-term goals

+- At least a basic parser implementation is needed, with extendable AST (issue #3).
+- Fixture runner is needed (issue #2).
+However, it requires finished #3.

+## Long-term goals

+- LLTL (low level template language) #4.

 # Example of working lexer